Vitamin D3 supports our immune system

-Liposoma offers white label liposomal vitamin D3 supplements.
+LIPOSOMA offers white label liposomal vitamin D3 supplements.
 These supplements include high-quality vitamin D3, packed in a liposome, providing you with this vitamin’s numerous health effects.
-Vitamin D3 is essential for healthy bones and teeth, in addition to its role in preventing weakness of the immune system and muscles.
-Our liposomal vitamin D3 supplements help maintain D3 levels at the right level.
-Supplements are available as capsules, liquids and a water-soluble powder.
+Vitamin D3 is involved in maintaining healthy bones and teeth, in addition to its role in maintaining a healthy immune system.
+Our liposomal vitamin D3 supplements are available as capsules, liquids and a water-soluble powder.
 Moreover, we are open to discuss other tailored solutions.
 Our high-end liposomal D3 supplements are guaranteed by the academic qualifications of our team and its commitment to scientific excellence.

 Health benefits vitamin D3

 Vitamin D3 is one of the few vitamins our body can synthesize by itself.
 Its production is a complex process requiring exposure of skin to the sunlight.
 Other sources of vitamin D3 are sea food, meat and egg yolk.
 Vitamin D plays a vital role in the uptake and metabolism of calcium and phosphorus from our intestines .
 These processes help maintain healthy bones and teeth.
 The vitamin is therefore of importance for the formation of the skeleton in children.
 Furthermore, vitamin D helps lower the risk of falling that is linked to instability related to muscle weakness.
 This is especially relevant for elderly aged over 60, considering they have higher risks of bone fractures when they fall .
 Furthermore, vitamin D3 contributes to a normal function of the immune system , and helps to maintain normal muscle strength .
 Certain groups have higher vitamin D requirements, such as young children, elderly, pregnant women and people who are not often outside [4-6].